geloval/ml/README.md

-# Sample machine learning projects I have created
+# Sample machine learning projects
-1. Used Car Calculator For The Philippines
+1. Used Car Price Calculator For The Philippines
 2. Cat and Tail image detector (Tensorflow)